jacksongoode/NIME-proceedings-analyzer/README.md

 **-n**: This argument forces a few correction on author names and gender specific to NIME authors.
 In the current version this argument has no effect.

+The analysis can be restricted to specific years through the [custom.csv](#custom.csv) file in the _./resources/_ folder.

 The script interactively prompt "Yes"/"No" questions for computing the statistics associated with the four above-mentioned categories.

 The statistics computed by the script are stored in the following files: